Associate Professor of Philosophy

 Official Student (i.e. Tutorial Fellow) of Christ Church

-I have recently completed a book for Oxford University Press on Aristotle’s Metaphysics, Book Λ (XII), in which Aristotle discusses substance, form and matter, causation, teleology, theology, the nature of thought, and cosmology.
-Work in progress includes a book on Plato’s Euthyphro and articles on Aristotle’s scientific practice, his conception of metaphysics, Aristotelian matter', and teleology in Aristotle's De Caelo.
+I have recently completed a book for Oxford University Press on Aristotle’s Metaphysics, Book Λ (XII), which is an outline for a much more extended and wide-ranging work in metaphysics, or in what Aristotle calls 'first philosophy'.
+In it Aristotle discusses the principles of all things, substance, form and matter, causation, teleology, theology, the nature of thought, astronomy, and cosmology.
+Work in progress includes a book on Plato’s Euthyphro and articles on Aristotelian matter on Aristotle’s De Caelo.

-I am General Editor of the Clarendon Aristotle Series, and joint Editor, with Julia Annas, of Oxford Aristotle Studies.
+I am General Editor of the Clarendon Aristotle Series and of Oxford Aristotle Studies.

 1991 Lindsay Judson (ed.), Aristotle’s Physics: A Collection of Essays (Oxford)